DrFeederino/AndysModsPlugin/README.md

 # Release v1.8.7:
 - Updates:
   - LC_API has been updated to v3.4.9 and this version has been recompiled with the latest in-game libraries._
+  - This mod has been tested with the latest V56 update.
 # Release v1.8.6:
 - Fixes:
     - Bumped up version of LC_API_V50 and fixed issue that would result in player not able to move.